 The Tampa Bay Area has plenty of fun things to do, but it also has a ton of free and cheap options.
 There’s something on this list for everyone whether you’re a local looking to do something new, or vacationing in the Tampa Bay area.
 Here are 45 cheap and free Tampa Bay Area activities to try.
 Click any of the numbered titles for a link to that activity.

-Heritage Village is the top of our list.
+Heritage Village is at the top of our list of free Tampa Bay things to do.
 What better way to spend the afternoon than exploring historic buildings from the 18 and 1900s like a general store, train depot and log cabin?
 The whole experience is free, from guided tours of some houses to a museum with period artifacts, to the parking.

 Many of the cities around Tampa Bay have eclectic and artsy downtown areas.
 Tampa, St. Pete, and Dunedin all have a ton of beautiful murals.
 Do a little research before heading out to locate specific murals, or just hit the streets and see what you can find!
 They are around nearly every corner!

 The two shown here can be found in St. Pete outside Green Bench Brewing and Bandit Coffee Co., respectively.

 One of the quintessential parks in downtown Tampa.
 It’s surrounded by beautiful buildings and the Hillsborough River.
 Stop here after a day spent in Tampa to watch and enjoy the atmosphere.
 They also host a ton of free events such as movie nights and yoga in the park, so check the event schedule for more info.